Python-Markdown/markdown/docs/extensions/api.md

 * **`md`**:

-    A pointer to the instance of the Markdown class.
+    A pointer to the instance of the `markdown.Markdown` class.
 You should use this to access the [Registries][Registry] of processors and patterns.
 They are found under the following attributes: